Buying Guides

 Guide to Making an Offer on a Property in France

-You’ve found the perfect property in France , that’s wonderful news, and only the start of the buying process.
+You’ve found the perfect property in France , that’s fantastic news, and only the start of the buying process.
 Whether it’s a cosy ski apartment in the Alps, a sun-drenched villa in Provence or a…

 Buying A Rural Property?
 Know Your Access Rights

-Considering buying a rural property in the French countryside?
-Whether you’re eyeing a secluded farmhouse in the Dordogne , a country mas in Provence or a holiday home in Occitanie , one key legal issue to understand…
+Considering buying a property in the French countryside?
+Whether you’re eyeing a secluded farmhouse in the Dordogne , a country mas in Provence or a holiday home in rural Occitanie , one key legal issue to understand…

 Choosing the Right Mandat to Sell your French Property